lukejacksonn/hyperapp-wiki/API.md

 [View online](http://codepen.io/jbucaran/pen/zNxZLP).

-Actions can cause [[Side Effects]] too, like writing to a database, or sending requests to servers.
-These kind of actions are often asynchronous in nature, so they have no return value.
-Alternatively, you may return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Actions can cause [[Side Effects]] too, e.g. writing to a database, sending requests to servers, etc. These kind of actions are often asynchronous in nature and have no return value or may return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 This allows you to chain actions using [.then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or use [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions.

 ### subscriptions